House ground layouts

 CB’ers.
 It has a tower ground rod or rods, an equipment ground rod or water pipe

 connection, and an entrance panel ground at the electric meter.
-It does not
+It does not comply with national

 electrical and fire codes, because it is independent entrance grounds.